slowernews/wisdom-tldr/chapters/chapter_2_groups.md

 - When narratives begin to shift and the once good guys are labelled as bad it's not surprising they fight back.
 They'll point to criticisms as exaggerations.
 Their faults as misunderstandings.
 - Nietszche says to measure one’s strength by the number of parasites one can support.
 - surpass a gatekeeper: i'm x, i know your situation and how is the way i can make it the most confortable (safe) for you.
-> *'Só os mais corajosos conseguem fazer a paz.' -- Trump* -->
+> *"Só os mais corajosos conseguem fazer a paz."
+-- Trump*
+-->

-> *'Fools and wise folk are alike harmless.
-It is the half-wise and the half-foolish, who are the most dangerous.' -- Goethe*
+> *"Fools and wise folk are alike harmless.
+It is the half-wise and the half-foolish, who are the most dangerous."
+-- Goethe*

-> *'Show me a hero, and I'll write you a tragedy.' -- F. Scott Fitzgerald*
+> *"Show me a hero, and I'll write you a tragedy."
+-- F. Scott Fitzgerald*

 Beware of all players.